-God knows how I found out about it, but high on my Amsterdam to-do list was paying a visit to De Poezenboot, a cat shelter on a boat.
+God knows how I found out about it, but high on my Free Things To Do In Amsterdam list was paying a visit to De Poezenboot, a cat shelter on a boat.
 Sadly it’s more successful as a tourist attraction than an adoption center, but donations and purchases from visitors help support the Cat Boat so it can continue providing a home for stray and abandoned cats.

 And so I was a shameless tourist, oohing and ahhing over all the kitties on the Cat Boat in one of Amsterdam’s canals.
 Most of them, unfortunately, were not very friendly.
 It’s definitely not the kind of shelter where you’re encouraged to play with the cats and give them some love and attention.

 Nevertheless, I loved visiting the Cat Boat in Amsterdam.
 It’s the one thing that really sticks out when I think back on my time spent there.
 It’s a unique attraction worth visiting especially if you love cats like I do! :)

 De Poezenboot is open to visitors from 1-3pm daily (except Wednesday and Sunday) and is located at Singel 38/G, just a 10 minute walk from the train station.